static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_HTTP2_TLS_KEY
 Specify the file path to read the private key.
 Default empty (disabled).

+### SERVER_HTTPS_REDIRECT
+Redirect all requests with scheme "http" to "https" for the current server instance.
+It depends on "http2" to be enabled.

+### SERVER_HTTPS_REDIRECT_HOST
+Canonical hostname or IP of the HTTPS (HTTPS/2) server.
+It depends on "https-redirect" to be enabled.
+Default `localhost`.

+### SERVER_HTTPS_REDIRECT_FROM_PORT
+HTTP host port where the redirect server will listen for requests to redirect them to HTTPS.
+It depends on "https-redirect" to be enabled.
+Default `80`.

+### SERVER_HTTPS_REDIRECT_FROM_HOSTS
+List of host names or IPs allowed to redirect from.
+HTTP requests must contain the HTTP 'Host' header and match against this list.
+It depends on "https-redirect" to be enabled.
+Default `localhost`.

 ### SERVER_CORS_ALLOW_ORIGINS
 Specify an optional CORS list of allowed origin hosts separated by commas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host.
 Default empty (disabled).